farm-gym/rlberry-farms/docs/index.rst

     $ python examples/installation_test.py

-To try the environments manually (to be the agent), you can use :
+To try the environments manually (you are the agent), you can use :

 .. code:: bash